-A site about sound as thing and sound in space by Calum Storrie.
+A site about space as thing and, sometimes, sound in space by Calum Storrie.

 Approaching Cosmonautics Day.

 Sorting through some records last night (in the R and S sections) I was reminded that it is nearly April 12th and the 44th anniversary of Yuri Gagarin’s pioneering flight into space.
 I have posted the 45 of his transmission previously (here).
 The following is a fairly rapid selection of space-related tracks that I bumped into last night.

 A ‘Melodica’ record of unknown date.
 The track is ‘To the Stars’ sung by Lyudmila Zykina with the Osipov Academic Russian Folk Orchestra conducted by Victor Dubrovsky.
 I have no idea of the content but am relying on the title for relevance.

 The BBC Radiophonic workshop from 1976…with a remarkable sleeve designed by Andrew Prewett.
 Two tracks: ‘Space ship control room atmosphere’ and ‘Space ship interior atmosphere’.